-Loopicon 2021 Recap: Top RFP Response Insights, Announcements and More
+Loopicon Recap: Top RFP Response Insights & Announcements From 2021

 “We are seeing record breaking growth.
 The stock market dip we saw in early 2020 is far in the rearview mirror.
 And although we’re still dealing with a plethora of challenges related to the pandemic, the economy is showing no signs of slowing down,” says Zak.

 That’s why this year’s Loopicon was dedicated to giving response teams the knowledge and tools they need to take full advantage of this positive market momentum.
 More than 50 industry leaders revealed insights across 20+ inspiring talks over two days for 2,500+ online attendees.

 Read on for a look at some key learnings from Loopicon 2021 that’ll help you drive growth for your business—and accelerate your career in the process.

 P.S.
 Interested in attending Loopicon?
 Register here for Loopicon 2022.

 In his opening keynote, Zak laid out his vision for redefining the value RFP responders deliver to their organizations.